What is in-home streaming?

 Audio sink

-Should you need to use a specific device, a list of can be found by running the audio-info.exe tool in the Sunshine tools folder, by default found at the following location:
+Should you need to use another output, a list of available devices can be found by running the audio-info.exe tool in the Sunshine tools folder, located by default at:

 C:\Program Files\Sunshine\tools\audio-info.exe